Registrations and Permits

 Trucking companies are required to comply with permit and registration rules, whether the company owns a large fleet or a single truck.
 In order to carry hazardous materials, trucking companies need tax stamps, highway use stamps and special permits.
 Trucking violations can lead to significant fines and interruption of business.

-If you or your company has received a summons, contact Karen Friedman at her Manhattan or Clinton law office.
-She handles a broad range of truck permit charges, including:
+If you or your company has received a summons, contact Karen A. Friedman at her Manhattan or Clinton law office.
+Karen handles a broad range of truck permit charges, including:

 - Hazardous materials citations